Vchandankumarr/ALPHY_LYST-Fashion-E-Commerce-Application/readme.md

 <h2 id="introduction">Introduction</h2>
-<p>LYST is a web-based fashion and accessories e-commerce platform that offers users a diverse range of trendy apparel and stylish accessories.
+<p>ALPHY_LYST is a web-based fashion and accessories e-commerce platform that offers users a diverse range of trendy apparel and stylish accessories.
 From a user-friendly navigation bar to a seamless shopping experience, our platform aims to provide customers with the latest fashion trends and a convenient shopping journey.</p>

 <h2 id="features">Features</h2>
 <p>Our platform comes equipped with the following features:</p>